 Why it matters

-Safeguarding our customers’ rights to data protection and privacy includes obtaining data by lawful and fair means, protecting the personal data of customers by adequate information security safeguards and using customer data in sales responsibly. dormakaba also considers the proliferation of new technologies and security risks because we understand we have a responsibility to protect sensitive information against unauthorized access, loss or falsification.
+Safeguarding our customers’ rights to data protection and privacy includes obtaining data by lawful and fair means, protecting the personal data of customers by adequate information security safeguards, and using customer data responsibly. dormakaba also considers the proliferation of new technologies and security risks because we understand we have a responsibility to protect sensitive information against unauthorized access, loss, or falsification.
 We place a strong focus on: